kelvinhado/Android-Development/Map-in-Fragment.md

 ### How to insert a Google Map into a fragment

-- MainActivity.class : Activity that will hole the fragment
+- MainActivity.class : Activity that will hold the fragment
 - MapsFragment.class : fragment that will hold the Map
 - fragment_maps.xml : layout for the fragment